-A beneficial owner's ability to deduct its share of the administrative expenses of the related Trust is limited under section 67 of the Code in the case of (i) estates and trusts, and (ii) individuals owning an interest in an SMBS Security directly or through an investment in a "pass-through entity" (other than in connection with such individual's trade or business).
+For tax years beginning after December 31, 2025, a beneficial owner's ability to deduct its share of the administrative expenses of the related Trust is limited under section 67 of the Code in the case of (i) estates and trusts, and (ii) individuals owning an interest in an SMBS Security directly or through an investment in a "pass-through entity" (other than in connection with such individual's trade or business).
 Pass-through entities include partnerships, S corporations, grantor trusts, certain limited liability companies, and non-publicly offered regulated investment companies, but do not include estates, nongrantor trusts, cooperatives, real estate investment trusts, and publicly offered regulated investment companies.

-Generally, such a beneficial owner can deduct its share of these costs only to the extent that the costs, when aggregated with certain of the beneficial owner's other miscellaneous itemized deductions, exceed 2% of the beneficial owner's adjusted gross income.
+Subject to limitations, such a beneficial owner can deduct its share of these costs only to the extent that the costs, when aggregated with certain of the beneficial owner's other miscellaneous itemized deductions, exceed 2% of the beneficial owner's adjusted gross income.
+For this purpose, an estate or nongrantor trust computes adjusted gross income in the same manner as an individual, except that deductions for administrative expenses of the estate or trust that would not have been incurred if the property were not held in such trust or estate are treated as allowable in calculating adjusted gross income.
 In addition, such a beneficial owner may not be able to deduct any portion of these costs in computing its alternative minimum tax liability.
 Further, section 68 of the Code may provide for certain limitations on itemized deductions otherwise allowable for a beneficial owner who is an individual.